sergisproject/sergisproject.github.io/legacy-docs/json.md

 <p style="text-align: center;"><a href="https://docs.google.com/drawings/d/1aDEHLen7vmv6BJ2mfVee2BMB6y3Zp8NhDK-hQRfoTIc/edit?usp=sharing" target="_blank"><img src="server-client.png" style="border: 1px solid black; padding: 10px; border-radius: 5px;"></a></p>

-SerGIS has a special JSON format that is used to store its data.
+SerGIS Legacy has a special JSON format that is used to store its data.
 This JSON content is not usually directly available on the client-side, but rather it is used on the server-side so the server can push the data to the client as needed (or directly used by the backend if no server-side system is used).

 ## SerGIS JSON Object Reference